 To add to the nervousness among US proponents of supercomputing, the European computer industry appears to be getting its act together and to be working hand-in-glove with Government (in the form of the European Commission).
 The Europeans staged a conference session to outline the ‘European Technology Platform for High Performance Computing’ (ETP4HPC).
 This is a project specifically to boost the European ‘HPC value chain’, according to Jean-Francois Lavingnon, director of HPC for French manufacturer Bull.
 The point is to create an industry-led framework that will define Europe’s research priorities and action plans, in particular delivering a Strategic Research Agenda by the end of this year, that will form part of the European Union’s ‘Horizon 2020’ research programme.
 Although Europe’s HPC suppliers have only about 4.3 per cent of the world market, there is a recognition in both the public and private sector in Europe, according to Giampietro Tecchiolli CTO of Eurotech, that ‘HPC represents a strategic tool in the development of other technologies.’

-The rise of embedded and mobile chip makers was exemplified further by Texas Instruments, at SC for a second year, who demonstrated systems that balance multiple ARM Cortex-A15 MPCore processors and its own digital signal processors (DSPs) on the same chip.
+The rise of embedded and mobile chip makers was exemplified further by Texas Instruments (TI), at SC for a second year, who demonstrated systems that balance multiple ARM Cortex-A15 MPCore processors and its own digital signal processors (DSPs) on the same chip.
 According to Arnon Friedman, business manager, Multicore DSP, for TI: ‘The message we are trying to get out is that it’s a full processor, not just an accelerator.
 We’re running high-performance Linpack on DSPs.’
 It’s potentially a better way to cloud computing, he said, and ‘one of the ways we can do heterogeneous architectures.’
-According to TI, the cloud’s first-generation general-purpose servers sometimes struggle with big data applications including not only high-performance computing but also video processing.
-Based on TI’s KeyStone architecture, the processors, with the integration of security processing, networking and switching, reduce system cost and power consumption in workloads such as high-performance computing, also video delivery, and media and image processing.
+According to TI, the cloud’s first-generation general-purpose servers sometimes struggle with big data applications.
+Based on TI’s KeyStone architecture, the processors, with the integration of security processing, networking and switching, reduce system cost and power consumption in workloads such as HPC, video delivery, and media and image processing.

 But although Intel and Nvidia have locked antlers, the system vendors, appear to be agnostic and, in the course of SC12, many of them duly announced support for both the Phi and the Tesla K20.
 Among those releasing press announcements of support for both technologies at SC12 were SGI, HP, Penguin and Silicon Mechanics.
 Somewhat ahead of the pack, Cray had announced in June that its next generation Cascade supercomputer, the XC30, would be available with the Intel Phi coprocessors, and duly followed that in August with a similar announcement regarding the Nvidia Kepler GPU.
 Brian Payne, director of marketing for Dell’s Power Edge Servers, appeared at the Intel press conference to endorse the Phi coprocessor.